collective/Products.PloneKeywordManager/README.rst

 For developer and integrator
 ============================

-You can also use KeywordManager to import your keywords with genericsetup.
-Just add a ``keywords.txt`` in your profile with one keyword per line.
-This step add or update a Document with an id to 'keywords'.
-Let it in private state so only the administrator will be able to manage it.
+You can also use KeywordManager to import your keywords with GenericSetup.
+You must have access to the file system to do this.

+* Add a file ``keywords.txt`` to the directory ``Products/PloneKeywordManager/profiles/default``, with one keyword per line.

+* In the ZMI, go to portal_setup, Import tab.
+Locate the step called ``Create or update keywords``.
+Check the box next to it, then click the button ``Import Selected Steps``.

+This will add or update a Document titled ``Keywords`` (with ID ``keyword``) in the root of the Plone site; this document will have all the listed keywords assigned to it.

+Leave this document in the private state so only an administrator will be able to see and edit it.

+Each time you run this import step, the ``Keywords`` document's keywords will be completely replaced with the contents of the ``keywords.txt`` file.

 Source Code
 ===========